decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-22-dolev-strong.md

 So does this protocol work?

-No! the problem with agreement is that a Byzantine leader can send no value in round 1, then send a value to only a few honest parties in round 2.
+No!
+The problem with agreement is that a Byzantine leader can send no value in round 1, then send a value to only a few honest parties in round 2.
 The honest parties who receive the value will output that value whereas other honest parties will output a $\bot$.

 The core problem is that you may learn the decision value in the last round (round 2) but you are not sure that all other honest parties will also receive this value.
 You cannot forward your messages because this is the last round.
 Dolev and Strong show a very elegant way to guarantee agreement even if the value decided is revealed in the last round.